Licensing Requirements for Regulated Occupations in Australia

 Regulatory Licensing Requirements for RTOs

-Registered training organisations (RTOs) that offer training for regulated occupations have a number of regulatory requirements to comply with.
+Registered training organisations (RTOs) that offer training for regulated occupations have several regulatory requirements to comply with.
 These requirements are designed to ensure that RTOs provide high-quality training and meet the needs of learners.

 Some of the Key Regulatory Licensing Requirements for RTOs Include